entitylabs/image-mod-app/README.md

 NOTE: THe functionality is modified from v1

-User click the mouse on screen and drag it a free shape will be drawn on release the drawing stops.
+User press the mouse on screen and drag it a free shape will be drawn on release the drawing stops.